SummerOfBitcoin/code-challenge-2024-slanesuke/solution.md

 -	Execute the scriptpubkey_asm.
 For each operation in the script execute just like the previous function.
 -	If the stack is empty or does not contain exactly one item, return an error.
 -	Serialize the transaction, hash it twice, reverse the bytes, and return it in hex encoding along with either true or false.

 ### block.rs
-My second to last module has two important functions I want to explain, the create_coinbase_tx() function and the construct_block_header() function.

-The create_coinbase_tx() function is used to create a coinbase transaction, the serialized coinbase transaction (in the block) and the first txid in the block.
-The function takes two parameters: total_tx_fee, which represents the total transaction fees in the block, and witness_root_vec, a vector of strings representing the witness root wtxids.
-It begins by initializing a new Transaction object, coinbase_tx, with default values.
-The block subsidy (the reward for mining a new block) is calculated as 6.25 (I made this before the halving sats plus the total transaction fees.
-A p2pkh scriptpubkey is created for the return address.
-The scriptsig for the block is also created, which includes the block height.
-Next, the function adds the input to the coinbase_tx transaction.
-This input has a txid of all zeros.
-The scriptsig for this input is set to the block scriptsig created earlier.
-Next, the function adds an output to the coinbase_tx transaction.
-This output has a scriptpubkey set to the scriptpubkey created earlier, and its value is set to the block subsidy plus fees.
-The function then calculates the witness root hash and concatenates it with the txid to create the witness commitment.
-The commitment is hashed and encoded into hex.
-A second output is added to the coinbase_tx transaction, with a scriptpubkey that includes the witness commitment.
-This output has a value of 0, as it is used for the witness commitment and does not transfer any sats.
-Finally, the function returns the coinbase_tx transaction object.
+The second to last module in my project houses two key functions necessary to the blockchain creation process: **create_coinbase_tx** and **construct_block_header**.
+Each plays a distinct role in ensuring the block is constructed correctly.
+In this section, I'll delve into each function’s operations, detailing how they contribute to the creation of my block.

+The **create_coinbase_tx** function is crucial for generating the coinbase transaction, which initiates the block and also includes the first txid.
+This function takes two parameters: total_tx_fee, representing the collective transaction fees within the block, and witness_root_vec, a vector of strings that store witness root wtxids.
+The process begins by initializing a new **Transaction** object, coinbase_tx, with default values.
+The block subsidy, set at 6.25 BTC (note: this was implemented before the halving), is computed by adding the total transaction fees to this base reward.
+A p2pkh scriptpubkey is crafted for the miner's return address, and a scriptsig is generated, which includes the block height.
+Next, an input is added to the coinbase_tx.
+This input features a txid consisting entirely of zeros and is associated with the earlier created block scriptsig.
+The function then constructs an output for the coinbase_tx, setting its scriptpubkey to the previously created one, with its value determined by the sum of the block subsidy and the transaction fees.
+Later, the function calculates the witness root hash by concatenating it with the witness reserve value to form the witness commitment.
+This commitment is hashed and converted into a hex format.
+A second output is added to the coinbase_tx, which incorporates the witness commitment within its scriptpubkey.
+This output is assigned a value of zero, as it serves purely for the witness commitment and does not involve the transfer of any sats.
+Ultimately, the function returns the fully constructed coinbase_tx transaction object, ready to be serialized and (hashed then) included as the first txid in the block.
 ##### Pseudo code:
 -	Initialize a new Transaction object coinbase_tx with version 0, locktime 0, empty vectors for vin and vout, and None for sighash.
 -	Calculate the block subsidy plus fees as 625000000 (I made this before the halving) plus total_tx_fee.
 Store this in block_sub_plus_fees.